Carolyn's Fingers: Background and writing

-Release and reception
+Reception

 Writing in AllMusic Magazine, Ned Raggett claims that "Carolyn's Fingers" is the clear standout track from the album.
 He describes the song as being "perhaps the strongest individual Cocteau song since "Aikea-Guinea," with Fraser singing against herself over a rough, hip-hop-inspired rhythm while Guthrie peels off a fantastic main guitar melody and Raymonde contributes some supple bass work."
-Danny Reiley, writing for The Quitetus praises the way that the preceding songs on the album "appear to lead up nicely to Carolyn's Fingers', that beautifully concise, naïve rush of psychedelic dance-pop".
+Danny Riley, writing for The Quietus praises the way that the preceding songs on the album "appear to lead up nicely to Carolyn's Fingers', that beautifully concise, naïve rush of psychedelic dance-pop".
 The release of "Carolyn's Fingers" was the first single to be released by the band in the US, where it marked a point where the Cocteau Twins decided to aim directly for the pleasure of listeners.
 Frazer's soprano vocals over an ecstatically lush production was highly praised by music critics.

-The song was released as the first and only single from the band's Blue Bell Knoll album.
+It was the only promotional single to be released as t from the band's Blue Bell Knoll album.
 This was common of the band, who preferred to release extended plays in between full-length album releases, and rarely released singles from albums.
-The song was a moderate success in the United States market, where it reached #2 on the Billboard Alternative Airplay charts behind "Desire" by Irish rock band U2.
-The song spent a total of 11 weeks on the Billboard Alternative Airplay charts.
+The song was heavily played, on alternative radio stations in the US where it reached #2 on the Billboard Alternative Airplay chart.
+The song spent a total of 11 weeks on that Billboard Alternative Airplay chart.

-Elsewhere, the track had limited success on international charts.
-Despite this, the song has gained a reputable following since its original release.

 Music video

 During the time of the release, it was uncommon for the Cocteau Twins to release a single with an accompanying music video.
 Due to increased popularity and pressure from their record label 4AD, the band agreed on the creation of a music video for "Carolyn's Fingers".
 The video features a mix of split screen shots, depicting band members Elizabeth Fraser, Simon Raymonde and Robin Guthrie.
 Throughout the video, lead singer Fraser frequently appears in front of a blue backdrop resembling clouds in a blue sky whilst wearing a long white gown.
 A reel-to-reel tape recorder makes frequent appearances throughout the video.

+Among fans and critics, the song, and by extension the video, is often credited for Fraser’s vocal performance and dreamy, immersive atmosphere.
+The release of the music video was considered to have played a major role in the bands breakthrough in the North American music market.

 As of July 2022, the music video for "Carolyn's Fingers" has close to 3 million views on the official 4AD music channel on YouTube.